neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 .. sectionauthor:: Robert Lemke <robert@typo3.org>

 The view's responsibility is solely the visual presentation of data provided by the controller.
-In FLOW3 views are cleanly decoupled from the rest of the MVC framework.
-This allows you to either take advantage of Fluid (FLOW3's template engine), write your own custom PHP view class or use almost any other template engine by writing a thin wrapper building a bridge between FLOW3's interfaces and the template engine's functions.
+In TYPO3 Flow views are cleanly decoupled from the rest of the MVC framework.
+This allows you to either take advantage of Fluid (TYPO3 Flow's template engine), write your own custom PHP view class or use almost any other template engine by writing a thin wrapper building a bridge between TYPO3 Flow's interfaces and the template engine's functions.
 In this tutorial we focus on Fluid-based templates as this is what you usually want to use.